mkitt/markdown-preview.vim/README.md

 files.
 It has the ability to select and use customized stylesheets for previewing your own awesomeness.
 Previewing occurs within the default browser.

-For more information on the plugin: `:help markdown-preview` within vim or take a look at the [help files](http://github.com/mkitt/markdown-preview.vim/blob/master/doc/markdown-preview.txt) on github.
+For more information on the plugin: `:help markdown-preview` within Vim or take a look at the [help files](http://github.com/mkitt/markdown-preview.vim/blob/master/doc/markdown-preview.txt) on github.

 ## Install